Gabriel Syveton

 Gabriel Syveton (21 February 1864 – 8 December 1904) was a French historian and politician.
 He was one of the founding members of the patriotic and anti-Dreyfus Ligue de la patrie française.
 He was elected as deputy for the Seine in 1902.

-He was involved in scandal when he exposed the existence of a card file compiled from Freemason reports on public officials.
+He exposed the existence of a card file compiled from Freemason reports on public officials.
 It listed practicing Catholics, who should be passed over for promotion.

-He died, possibly from suicide, the day before being required to appear in court after physically attacking the Minister of War in the Chamber of Deputies.
+He was found dead the day before being required to appear in court after slapping the Minister of War in the Chamber of Deputies.

 Life

 Early years

 Gabriel Syveton was born on 21 February 1864 in Boën-sur-Lignon, Loire.

 He studied in Lyon and then in Paris, and passed his agrégation in history in 1888 as a doctor of letters and associate professor.

 He taught in turn at the lycées of Aix-en-Provence, Laon, Angoulême and Reims.

 From 1890 to 1892 the Ministry of Public Instruction and Fine Arts assigned him to a study mission in Austria-Hungary.

 He resigned in 1898 so he could follow a career in politics.